adevkota-bit/project-team-3/Team3.md

 # weihao Mai

 Hello, my name is weihao Mai, I mainly use Java language to develop back-end applications, familiar with Spring Boot, Hibernate, Maven and other frameworks and tools.
 I am also familiar with the design and operation of MYSQL database, and can write efficient SQL statements and stored procedures.
 I have a strong interest and passion for programming and enjoy learning new technologies and solving complex problems.
 I have good communication and teamwork skills and can adapt to different working environments and needs.

+# Zhiwei Lin

+Hello, my name is Zhiwei Lin.
+I take on-line class before in China.
+For some reason I chose to come back this semester to finish the rest of my courses.
+My major is MSCS and I also take some CS-ADA course.
+I am familiar with Java and R. I am very glad to meet all of you and hope to improve my ability in the group project.
+My hobbies are playing basketball and playing League of Legends or VALORANT.